tekknolagi/tekknolagi.github.com/_posts/2023-06-19-typed-python.md

 feel hopeful!
 Tons of brilliant engineers are working tirelessly to make your code run faster.

+## Further reading

+After publishing this post I came across [Optimizing and Evaluating Transient Gradual Typing](https://arxiv.org/abs/1902.07808) which adds type checks to CPython and erases redundant ones, and then realized that this was also cited in the Brown paper.
+Neat!

 <!-- serrano aot js https://dl.acm.org/doi/10.1145/3276945.3276950 -->
 <!-- jscomp? https://github.com/tmikov/jscomp -->
 <!-- smalls https://github.com/tmikov/smalls -->